 This is a guide covering everything you need to know about journaling for anxiety and mental health.

-It’s easy to feel overwhelmed at times where our head starts spinning and it feels like the walls are closing in.
+It’s easy to feel overwhelmed at times when our head starts spinning and it feels like the walls are closing in.

 When this happens, turning to a journal can allow you to feel less anxious by processing your thoughts and emotions.